-Constitutional Systems of the World is a series of books that provides an overview and analysis of the constitutions of selected countries.
-To find individual titles, do a keyword search for constitutional systems and world and [name of country].
+In the library, the book series Constitutional Systems of the World provides an overview and analysis of the constitutions of selected countries.
+To find individual titles, perform a keyword search in the online catalog for constitutional systems and world and [name of country].

-Print Sources of Historical Constitutions, 34 Int'l J.Legal Info.
+Print Sources for Historical Constitutions, 34 Int'l J.Legal Info.
 539 (2007) lists sources of English-language texts of historical constitutional documents.